zarf-dev/proposals/0008-show-manifest-and-values/README.md

 below is for the real nitty-gritty.
 -->

-These commands will not have a confirm flag and not prompt for optional components, package templates, or package variables.
+These commands will not have a confirm flag and will not prompt for optional components, package templates, or package variables.
 Users will be able to specify these values using flags, when applicable.
 None of these commands will run any Zarf actions.

 ### zarf package inspect
-Change `zarf package inspect` to a parent command.
-It will have the five sub commands specified below.
-Each of the `package inspect` commands will accept an already built package, either local or OCI.
+`zarf package inspect` will be deprecated and replaced by the five commands below
 #### zarf package inspect definition
 This will mirror behavior of the current `zarf package inspect <package>` command
 ```